 Sibenik has also become really popular as a vacation resort in summer.
 Thanks to the beautiful Amadria Park resort, the many fantastic hotels, apartments and campsites, more and more visitors are drawn to this wonderful region.
 Perfect for those who want to combine sightseeing and beach vacation.

 The Best Things to Do in Sibenik

 Since 2000, the Sibenik Cathedral of St. James has been a UNESCO World Heritage Site and also the most famous attraction in Sibenik.
 This white masterpiece shines with hundreds of details and is beautiful both from the outside and inside.
 The entire cathedral was built over nearly one hundred years, from 1431 to 1535, and is completely made of stone, including limestone and marble from the island of Brac.
 Especially worth seeing are the numerous magnificent sculptures on the outer facade, and according to legend, architects have also immortalized themselves in some of the stone bourgeois heads.

-Tip: The Sibenik Cathedral of St. James is the landmark of the historic old town and a visit to this wonderful attraction is a must do of every trip to Sibenik.
+Tip: The Sibenik Cathedral of St. James is the landmark of the historic old town, and a visit to this wonderful attraction is a must-do of every trip to Sibenik.

 Main Square Trg Republice & Town Loggia